richardgalvez/han-karaoke-ml/README.md

     docker-compose down

-To remove container (All platforms):
+To remove the container image (All platforms):

         docker rmi han-karaoke-ml-c964